Xolof/strapi-0/README.md

 ## Set up

+0. Make a copy of this directory if you want to set up more instances later.

-1. In this directory run
+1. In the new directory run
 `yarn create strapi-app app  --quickstart --template https://github.com/strapi/strapi-template-blog`

 2. When the app is running, press CTRL+C.